Skip to main content

 • See the extracted fields, grouped to match the instrument (for example, XRD shows X-ray source, Geometry, and Scan).

-• Edit any value inline, or switch to the raw JSON view.
+• Edit any value inline, or edit the raw JSON directly.

-• Use the Attach toggle to decide whether the extracted metadata is saved with the asset.
+• Use the Attach to upload toggle to decide whether the extracted metadata is saved with the asset.

-DataErai also classifies the data type of the file (for example, xrd or tem-session) to help with organization and search.
+Dataerai also classifies the data type of the file (for example, a tapping-mode AFM scan or an XRD rocking curve) to help with organization and search.
+The detected data type appears on the asset’s Metadata tab once the upload finishes.

 Very large files (over about 100 MB) skip the in-dialog preview, but their metadata is still extracted automatically after the upload finishes.

-For some formats, the preview flags likely problems so you can catch a bad file early — for example, an XRD scan with an unusually low tube voltage, zero current, or a missing anode material.
+For some formats, the preview checks the extracted values and lists any validation issues so you can catch a bad file early.
+Each issue is marked as an error, a warning, or info — for example, an XRD scan with an unusually low tube voltage, zero current, or a missing anode material.

 It’s searchable